Binance does not come to rest

 Therefore, the platform poses a significant risk for consumers, according to documents published on Wednesday.
 In addition, Binance’s responses to two inquiries from the agency regarding the business model and digital versions of shares were viewed by the FCA as a refusal to provide information.
 A spokesman for Binance told the Reuters news agency that they were cooperating with the agency and wanted to develop a policy that would protect consumers.
 In June, the FCA had already banned the subsidiary Binance Markets from engaging in activities that are subject to market regulation (FAZ of June 29).
 A reason did not follow at the time.
 The major British banks HSBC and Barclays have also blocked payments from customers to Binance.

-Binance has long been considered a reliable manufacturer of scandals: At the beginning of the week, for example, allegations of manipulation arose.
+Binance has been a reliable manufacturer of scandals for a long time: At the beginning of the week, for example, allegations of manipulation arose.
 An alleged former big data engineer at the exchange claimed that Binance had an overview of the liquidity level and was influencing the price “with the intention of making a profit from it”.

 But the company was also targeted by the supervisors in Germany: BaFin accuses the operators of the German platform of violating the prospectus requirement.
 That can be expensive: the offense can be punished with a fine of up to five million euros or, alternatively, three percent of the total turnover of the last financial year.
 However, the operators resist and speak of a misunderstanding.